 Phone: 502-852-6116 | Email: r0tayl05 at louisville.edu

 Program Coordinator Senior - Diandre G. Thomas, M.A.

 Diandre Glover Thomas graduated from the University of Louisville with a Bachelors degree in Communication and a Masters degree in Higher Education Administration.
 Prior to joining KATC she was employed as Traffic Manager at Louisville Public Media, Louisville's National Public Radio affiliate station.
-In her current role, Ms. Thomas develops and manages the department website, coordinates the webinar training program, online courses and regional workshops.
-She schedules professional development training requests, develops online registration for trainings, graphic design and marketing materials for the department.
-Ms. Thomas also develops and maintains KATC's web site, oversees the resource library and is editor of KATC's online newsletter Insight on Autism.
+In her current role, Ms. Thomas develops and manages the department website, coordinates the webinar training video program, online courses and regional training events.
+She schedules professional development training requests, manages online registration for training and designs marketing materials for the department.
+Ms. Thomas also oversees the resource library and is editor of KATC's newsletter Insight on Autism.

 Phone: 502-852-2467 | Email: diandre.gloverthomas at louisville.edu

 Field Training Coordinator - Laura Ferguson, M.Ed., BCBA